 Charting Your EDI Modernization Strategy

-EDI today is very different from what it was 10 or 15 years ago, when many companies made their last EDI technology investments.
-Today’s businesses face a broader range of EDI requirements, including the ability to support proprietary document interchanges, near real-time transaction response, and web services.
+EDI today is very different from what it was 10 or 15 years ago, when many companies made their last EDI platform investments.
+Today’s businesses face a broader range of EDI software requirements, including the ability to support proprietary document interchanges, near real-time transaction response, and web services.

 When we talk with prospective customers about how they cope with new EDI integration requirements, the answers boil down to these five approaches: